Juan J. de Pablo

 To establish candidacy, students are required to develop a research proposal describing the objectives, approaches and expected outcomes of their PhD thesis work.
 Students will give an oral presentation of their written proposal to a faculty review committee for approval.
-This process should be completed no later than the end of second academic year.
+This process should be completed no later than the end of winter quarter of the second academic year.

 All students will receive scholarship support from the Institute for the first quarter.
 Subsequently, IME provides full financial support to all graduate students throughout their graduate study at IME as long as they remain in good standing.